simulacre7/tensorflow-IPythonNotebook/neural-style/README.md

 An implementation of [neural style][paper] written in TensorFlow with IPythonNotebook.

-## Example 1 - Initializing by content
+## Example 1 - Initializing with content

 ![output](images/output_deathwing_initial.jpg)